 Message from the Chair

-Welcome to the Department of Biological Sciences at University of the Sciences.
+Welcome to the web pages of the Department of Biological Sciences at University of the Sciences.
 It is a great pleasure to greet prospective students, current students, alumni, and friends.
-As I start my second year as department chair, I’d like to update you on what has been happening and what will be happening here in the department this coming year.
+As the University of the Sciences continues to grow and develop, so too does our department.
+We added two new research-intensive members to our permanent faculty from searches conducted last academic year.

 If you are a prospective undergraduate student, I encourage you to examine our learner-centered curriculum and the coursework and laboratory offerings that make it so outstanding.
-Pay particular attention to the course of study to major in biology, microbiology, environmental science and medical laboratory science.
-Also be sure to look at our integrated program in forensic science that can lead to a certificate of field specialization in forensic science.
-And lastly, please examine our faculty web pages to discover the breadth and depth of their interests and then the research opportunities in our faculty labs.
-If you are interested in becoming a new undergraduate or graduate student in our biological sciences program, please visit the application portal off of the USciences main website.
+Our new Bachelor of Science degree program in Biomedical Sciences continues to draw students who are interested in crafting a personalized degree in the health concentration of their choice.
+Also pay attention to the courses of study to major in biology, microbiology, environmental science and medical laboratory science, as well as our integrated program in forensic science that can lead to a certificate of field specialization.
+Lastly, please examine our faculty web pages to discover the breadth and depth of their interests and the research opportunities in our faculty labs.
+If you are interested in becoming a new undergraduate or graduate student in our biological sciences program, please see admission information on our main USciences website.

 Finally, I invite all the alumni of our department to tell us where you are now and what made your education “one-of-a-kind” at USciences.
 Drop us an email at email@example.com.
 And whether you are a current student, an alumnus or a friend of our department, please visit our presence on Facebook and “like” us or leave a comment about the many events and activities that are routinely updated there.